Merad-Lab/Hegde_Myelopoiesis_Epigenetics/README.md

 # Hegde_Myelopoiesis_Epigenetics

-This repository contains data and code necessary relevant to analysis of human and mice single-cell datasets presented in Hegde S., et al. Nature, in revision (2024).
+This repository contains data and code relevant to analysis of human and mouse single-cell datasets presented in Hegde S., et al. Nature, in revision (2025).

-All human sequencing data is available on NCBI with BioProject ID <> and GEO accession <>.
+All human and mouse sequencing data is available on NCBI GEO under accession number: [GSE270148](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE270148)

 Please contact samarth.hegde@icahn.mssm.edu with any questions.

-## Downloading processed data objects from GEO

-## Running scripts to recreate figures

-### System requirements

-### Running the scripts

-### Output

-### Notes on specific panels